rohan-dhar/vectr.js/README.md

 <li>
 <h4><code>.multiplyY()</code></h4>
-multiplies a number or another Vectr's y component to the y component of the Vectr and returns the Vectr.
+Multiplies a number or another Vectr's y component to the y component of the Vectr and returns the Vectr.
 Is chainable.

 <h5>Parameters</h5>
 <code>.multiplyX(n, new)</code>